Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 - The diagram below describes your current situation where you are the Attacker and have persistent access to eve.

+- Remember, we are inside `eve` as root, so we can "see" 2 different Broadcast domains.

+    - **Switches have the capacity to make 1 Broadcast domain for all devices connected to it**
+    - **Switches have the capacity

+    - Actually...those are the main fucntions of a switch!!!
+    - That's why we can "hear" the "conversation" between `alice` and `bob`, even if they are using other "cables" and "switchports" (Collision Domains), we are in "the same room" together!
+(Broadcast Domain) in the same Subnet, VLAN, etc...so:

+        - IF THEY ARE USING TELNET WE CAN "HEAR" THEIR WORDS IN PLAIN TEXT!
+WE CAN HEAR AND UNDERSTAND THEM!
+IS NOT ENCRYPTED LIKE SSH
+        - WE CAN "HEAR" AND "RECORD" THEIR "VOICES"...
+BETTER KNOW AS `PACKET CAPTURE` OR `PCAP`

 - We will sniff on ETH1 as shown in the diagram:

 ![image](https://user-images.githubusercontent.com/94720207/166307336-66d2912d-1edf-4734-92d2-e386a21d1740.png)